llvm/llvm-project/llvm/docs/WritingAnLLVMPass.rst

 region is processed last.

 ``RegionPass`` subclasses are allowed to update the region tree by using the ``RGPassManager`` interface.
-You may overload three virtual methods of ``RegionPass`` to implement your own region pass.
+You may override three virtual methods of ``RegionPass`` to implement your own region pass.
 All these methods should return ``true`` if they modified the program, or ``false`` if they did not.